Currently Empty: $0.00

 - Internet Speed: Preferably above 1 MBPS

-- Headset: Any decent headset and microphone which can be used to talk and hear clearly
+- Headset: Any decent headset and microphone which can be used to hear clearly